These terms and conditions outline your, and our, responsibilities when booking a conference, training, or meeting room.

 - move any furniture without the approval of the conference room coordinator

-- move any dividing walls.
+- move any dividing walls

 Risk and indemnity

-The organiser (i.e. any person, or other entity together with their agents booking the Department of Housing and Public Works conference facilities) shall be liable for loss or damages, including personal injury (whether or not resulting in death), suffered by the Queensland Government Accommodation Office, its officers, servants or agents, arising from the willful or negligent acts or omissions of the organiser, its servants, agents, invitees or licensees.
+The organiser (i.e. any person, or other entity together with their agents booking the Department of Energy and Public Works conference facilities) shall be liable for loss or damages, including personal injury (whether or not resulting in death), suffered by the Queensland Government Accommodation Office, its officers, servants or agents, arising from the wilful or negligent acts or omissions of the organiser, its servants, agents, invitees or licensees.

-The organiser releases and indemnifies the Department of Housing and Public Works and its officers, servants and agents from and against all actions which may be brought against any of them by any person arising from:
+The organiser releases and indemnifies the Department of Energy and Public Works and its officers, servants and agents from and against all actions which may be brought against any of them by any person arising from:

 - death, injury, loss or damage suffered by the organiser or any of its servants, agents, invitees, or licensees except where the death, injury, loss or damage is caused by the negligence or other wrongful act or omission of the Queensland Government Accommodation Office, its officers, servants or agents.